Categories: Future Tech

 How to Lock USB Drive and Make it Read Only

 Do you know that USB drives are one of the most venerable port of a computer?
 With introduction of USB portable drives, they have become cause of data breach and malware woes, but only if you act carelessly.
-According to source, in the past two years, 70% of businesses have traced the loss of sensitive or confidential information to USB flash memory sticks.
+According to a source, in the past two years, 70% of businesses have traced the loss of sensitive or confidential information to USB flash memory sticks.

 But you can stop all these to a great extent by locking write access to your USB drive and making it immune to autorun files.
 So let’s see how we can do it using Windows Registry Editor and a dedicate Windows tool.